-Facing the growing needs of an aging population and a steep increase in the number of insured persons, Florida medical centers urgently require qualified nursing professionals.
-Florida nurses treat and provide emotional support to patients as well as educate the public about health-related topics.
-The average salary for nurses is $68,450 and rises with years of experience.
-The U.S. Bureau of Labor Statistics projects that jobs will grow 15% for registered nurses through 2026, a rate much faster than most other fields in the country.
-Now is an ideal time to earn your degree through one of the many flexible and accelerated nursing programs in Florida.
+Facing the growing needs of an aging population and a steep increase in insured persons, Florida medical centers increasingly require qualified nursing professionals.
+Florida nurses treat and provide emotional support to patients and educate the public about health-related topics.
+The average salary for nurses is $68,450 and increases with experience.
+The Bureau of Labor Statistics (BLS) projects jobs for registered nurses to grow 15% through 2026.

-As a registered nurse, you’ll be able to work in a variety of healthcare settings, including schools, nursing homes, military facilities, physicians’ offices, and hospitals.
+As a registered nurse (RN), you can work in a variety of healthcare settings, including schools, nursing homes, military facilities, physicians’ offices, and hospitals.
 Job openings are plentiful for qualified candidates with traditional or online nursing degrees.
-The American Nurses Association cites Florida as one of the states that will constitute half of the overall growth in the field.
-Employers in the state are on the lookout for skilled professionals with a strong academic background and adequate hands-on experience.
+The American Nurses Association cites Florida among the states that constitute half of the overall growth in the field.
+Employers in the state seek skilled professionals with a strong academic background and experience.

 How to Become a Nurse in Florida

-In order to become a registered nurse, you must obtain at least an associate degree through one of the on-campus or online RN programs in Florida, or earn an equivalent diploma through hospital training.
-Because the profession is highly regulated in the U.S., all nurses go through, more or less, the same curriculum and follow the same steps toward accreditation.
-However, there are slight differences in licensing procedures and cost in each individual state.
+To become a registered nurse, you must obtain at least an associate degree through an on-campus or online RN program, or earn an equivalent diploma through hospital training.
+Because the profession is highly regulated in the U.S., most nursing students take similar classes and follow the same steps toward credentialing.
+However, licensing procedures and costs vary slightly by state.

-There are several roads you can take to becoming a registered nurse, but it’s important to pick the one that best matches your long-term goals.
-Some start as hospital aides and work their way up to RN through an internal diploma program, though this option is rare since industry standards demand at least a bachelor’s degree.
-Those who wish to become a registered nurse often pursue an associate degree from one of the nursing schools in Florida.
-This is a great option for those who want to start work quickly, but employment options are much more limited.
-Entering one of the online RN to BSN programs in Florida will improve your employment prospects.
+There are several ways to become a registered nurse.
+Some nurses start as hospital aides and advance to an RN position through an internal diploma program.
+Others pursue an associate degree from one of the nursing schools in Florida.
+This is a great option for those seeking to start work quickly, but employment options for those without a bachelor's are limited.
+Entering an online RN-to-BSN program in Florida improves employment prospects.
 Online BSN programs in Florida enable students to take on more advanced roles, such as nurse administrator or community health specialist.
 Online MSN programs in Florida prepare you for careers in advanced nursing, research, consulting, and teaching.

 Distance education through one of the nursing schools in Florida is an affordable and flexible way to earn your degree.
-Students who want to enter an associate or bachelor’s program will need a high school diploma and adequate ACT/SAT scores; they must also fulfill basic science prerequisites.
-Because successful nurses need a lot of practice, most programs require hands-on experience through fellowships and internships, and all require clinical training.
-Diploma and associate degree programs take one to three years to complete; bachelor’s usually require four; master’s take an additional two, though there are options to accelerate this process; and doctorate degrees vary based on the length of a student’s research project.
+Students applying to an associate or bachelor’s program need a high school diploma and adequate ACT/SAT scores; they must also fulfill prerequisites.
+Most programs require hands-on experience through fellowships and internships, and all require clinical training.
+Diploma and associate programs take one to three years to complete; bachelor’s degrees usually require four; master’s take an additional two years, though there are options to accelerate this process; and doctorates vary by program.

-In order to be qualified for entry-level nursing practice, you must pass the National Council Licensure Exam for Registered Nurses (NCLEX-RN).
-Candidates are required to have an accredited traditional or online nursing degree, which reflects the knowledge and experience needed to successfully complete this integrative exam.
-The NCLEX-RN costs $200 and examinees have up to six hours to complete it.
+To qualify for entry-level nursing practice, you must pass the National Council Licensure Exam for Registered Nurses (NCLEX-RN).
+Candidates must have an accredited traditional or online nursing degree, which reflects the knowledge and experience needed to pass the exam.
+Examinees have up to six hours to complete the test.
 You should start studying for the NCLEX-RN at least two months prior to the test date.
-The key is to be consistent with your review; study for a few hours per day and do your best to reduce stress.
-All RN programs in Florida should teach you the knowledge necessary to pass the test.
-Upon earning the license, you’ll find many opportunities for work.
-And while there’s no guarantee that you’ll land a job immediately, by preparing your search in advance and obtaining additional specialty certifications, you’ll have plenty of opportunities.

 Nursing Licensure in Florida

-The National Council Licensure Exam for Registered Nurses (NCLEX-RN) is the single required test professionals must pass in order to legally practice in the United States.
+Passing the NCLEX-RN is required to legally practice nursing in the United States.
 To qualify, candidates must hold an accredited on-campus or online nursing degree.
-Test-takers have up to six hours to answer the questions, most of which are multiple-choice, though there are other types like fill-in-the-blank and drag-and-drop.
-Since the test is computerized, it adapts to your ability.
-The more questions you get right, the more difficult the test becomes, and vice versa.
-The test then calculates your ability based on number of questions you got right and how difficult they were.
+Test-takers have up to six hours to answer the questions, most of which are multiple choice.
+Since the test is computerized, it adapts to ability.
+The more questions you get right, the more difficult the test becomes.
+The test calculates your score based on the number of questions you got right and their difficulty.
 There are optional breaks after 2.5 and 3.5 hours.
-Nursing schools in Florida understand that their curricula needs to align with the exam material, which consists of four major and eight sub categories.
-Many programs even provide additional tutoring and resources to help their students succeed.
+Nursing schools in Florida provide curricula that are aligned with the exam material, which consists of four primary categories and eight subcategories.
+Many schools provide tutoring and resources to help students pass the test.

-Though the NCLEX-RN is standardized across the country, registered nurses are only allowed to practice in the state in which they passed the exam.
-Those who move elsewhere must go through the process of having their credentials validated in their new state.
-For detailed information on licensing procedure and requirements as well as professional resources, visit the Florida Board of Nursing.
+Though the NCLEX-RN is standardized across the U.S., registered nurses can only practice in the state in which they pass the exam.
+For detailed information on licensing procedures, requirements, and professional resources, visit the Florida Board of Nursing.